ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 !!! note
     We are adding the `rust-analyzer` extension via VS Code automatically whenever the container is created.
 It provides us with a variety of different features such as code completion, error detection, etc.
+### Step 2: Reopen the project in VS Code Dev Container
+Open the project in the container by pressing `Ctrl+Shift+P` and typing in "Dev Containers: Reopen in Container"

-### Step 2: Verify version of Rust
+### Step 3: Verify version of Rust
 1. Verify the Rust installation by running the following code in the terminal.
+Open a new terminal.
 ```bash
 rustc --version
 ```
 Make sure the recent version is being run to ensure the setup was successful.

-### Step 3: Reopen the project in VS Code Dev Container
-Open the project in the container by pressing `Ctrl+Shift+P` and typing in "Dev Containers: Reopen in Container"

-After this, open up a new terminal in VS Code and run `rustc --version`

 ## **Making the Actual Project**
 ### Step 1: Create the Rust Project